-Call for training projects for 2024 and educational leave (CPP)
+Call for Training Projects for 2024 and Educational Leave (CPP)

-These initiatives demonstrate the UM's collective dynamic in favor of creative, inclusive, and forward-looking pedagogy.
+These initiatives demonstrate the collective momentum of the University of Montpellier in favor of a creative, inclusive and future-oriented pedagogy.

-AAP-PEI (i-site Excellence Program)
+AAP-PEI (i-site excellence program)

-AAP-PEI (i-site Excellence Program)
+AAP-PEI (i-site excellence program)

 Objective